mondo989/serverMaestro/README.md

 - **/speech start**: Begin listening for specific commands like "Turn off the lights" or "Start the server."
 - **Wake Words**: `"Hey Genesis"`, `"Hey Jarvis"`

-## OCR Functionality

-The `/readScreen` command can be used to process the content on the screen via Tesseract.js.

 ## Siri Shortcuts Integration